Date Issued: 03/20/2002

 Attachment(s): 1-Request for Review of Library Materials Form

 The patron’s choice of library materials for personal use is an individual matter.
 While a person may reject materials for themselves, they cannot exercise censorship to restrict access to the materials by others.
 Resources are provided equally to patrons of all ages.
+MRSPL does not act “in loco parentis”.
 The monitoring of the use of library materials by children and adolescents is the responsibility of their parents or legal guardians.
-The library does not act “in loco parentis”.
-Any patron who objects to the presence or absence of a work must complete the Request for Review of Library Material form.

 Selection criteria are intended to ensure that the collection includes: